 Chemical compounds often complement their protein target in shape and electrostatics.
 This implies that chemical compounds with similar shape and electrostatic properties may bind to the same receptor.
-This principle has been used to identify small molecule inhibitors similar to natural substrates or known inhibitors by screening for compounds with similar shape. volume and electrostatics55,56,57.
-Therefore, we hypothesize that our nine predicted compounds should exhibit similar EPMs as baricitinib and sunitinib.
+This principle has been used to identify small molecule inhibitors similar to natural substrates or known inhibitors by screening for compounds similar shape. volume electrostatics.
+Therefore, hypothesize that our nine predicted compounds should exhibit similar EPMs as baricitinib and sunitinib.
 Based on the virtual inspection of the electrostatic features, the EPMs of DB12066, DB12137, DB04704, DB13185 and DB13307 were similar to baricitinib.
-The EPMs of the compounds showed balance а of positively-charged and negatively-charged regions (Figure 6) with hydrophobic patches (absence of positive or negative electrostatic field).
-Meanwhile, the EPMs of DB12949, DB08219 DB12675. and DB00802 were similar to that of sunitinib (Figure 6) with the positive electrostatics field featured dominantly.
+The EPMs of the compounds showed balance of а positively-charged and negatively-charged regions (Figure 6) with hydrophobic patches (absence of positive or negative electrostatic field).
+Meanwhile, the EPMs of DB12949, DB08219 DB12675.
+DB00802 were similar to that of sunitinib (Figure 6) with the positive electrostatics field featured dominantly.